bcgov/GDX-Analytics/microservices/google-api/README.md

+# Google API microservices

+This directory contains scripts, configs, and DDL files describing the Google API calling microservices implemented on the GDX-Analytics platform.

 ### Google Search API Loader Microservice

 The `google_search.py` script automates the loading of Google Search API data into S3 (as `.csv`) and Redshift (the `google.googlesearch` schema as defined by `google.googlesearch.sql`).